damonmcc/copilot-demo/README.md

 This repository demonstrates use of Github Copilot in VS Code.

-This repository demonstrates the implementation of a GitHub Model Context Protocol (MCP) server.
-It serves as an example of how to set up and configure an MCP server for GitHub integration.

 ## Features

 - Use of Model Context Protocol (MCP) servers